Suspended Sentence Melbourne

 A suspended sentence is considered a term of imprisonment that is served within the community.
 It must be made with conviction.

 Suspended sentences are no longer available in Victoria unless the offending occurred prior to 1 September 2014.
-Any offense committed after this date cannot attract a suspended term of imprisonment.
+Any offence committed after this date cannot attract a suspended term of imprisonment.
+It is still possible to get the equivalent of a suspended sentence in relation to a commonwealth charges, but this is called a recognisance release order.

 The Old Legislation: